-Our Religious Education program strives to provide a fun, nurturing and spiritually fulfilling environment for children and youth.
-Our committee is working hard to bring our common values of compassion, fairness, responsibility, and sustainability to all of our RE classrooms through excellent materials and the hard work of our teacher volunteers.
+Our Children & Youth Religious Education program strives to provide a fun, nurturing and spiritually fulfilling environment for children and youth.
+Our CYRE committee is working hard to bring our common values of compassion, fairness, responsibility, and sustainability to all of our CYRE classrooms through excellent materials and the hard work of our teacher volunteers.
 We hope that these programs will support the work you do as your children’s primary religious educator.
 We want to share a few highlights with you.

 Our Director of Religious Education